neurogrok/testTutorials/VCFtutorial.md

 Will this always be the same in every VCF file?
 Why or why not?
 Which strategy do you think is a better way to view the header based on your answer?

+List the required and optional columns for this file format that exist in 'myVCF.vcf'.

 What would happen if our variant file has a '#' character somewhere other than the header?
 Somewhere other than the beginning of the line?
 Re-write the command to make sure we only retrieve entries with a '#' character at the beginning of the line.

 _Remember, you can refer to the regular expression cheatsheet in this repository for help, or turn to our friend Google._

+### Exercise 2

+How many variants are listed in the 'myVCF.vcf'?

+What criteria would you use to define a deleterious variant?
+For each of these criteria, how many variants would be returned?

+How would you combine multiple criteria to define deleterious variants?

+### Exercise 3

+Save your selected variants in a new file.
+Is it still a VCF file?
+Can you open it in Excel?
+Did you find a potential cause for a genetic condition?
+What else could you do?

+(Need a lot more lead in here).

 ```